Create C/C++ DLLs in Visual Studio

 Differences between dynamic linking and static linking

-DllMain, is called to perform any initialization the DLL requires.
+DllMain, is called to do any initialization the DLL requires.

 Differences between applications and DLLs

 Even though DLLs and applications are both executable modules, they differ in several ways.
-To the end user, the most obvious difference is that DLLs are not applications that can be directly executed.
+The most obvious difference is that you can't run a DLL.
 From the system's point of view, there are two fundamental differences between applications and DLLs:

-An application can have multiple instances of itself running in the system simultaneously, whereas a DLL can have only one instance.
+An application can have multiple instances of itself running in the system simultaneously.
+A DLL can have only one instance.

-An application can be loaded as a process that can own things such as a stack, threads of execution, global memory, file handles, and a message queue, but a DLL cannot.
+An application can be loaded as a process.
+It can own things such as a stack, threads of execution, global memory, file handles, and a message queue.
+A DLL can't own these things.